|

 know any Spanish or Mayan when he first encountered Don Chabo during his

+anthropological research.
 A sense of mediation, translation,

 and continual refocusing is apparent in this project from the outset.